Menu

 We process personal data on behalf of our clients (property owners, and cooperative-, owners- and landowners associations).
 The client is the data controller and CEJ is the data processor.
-CEJ has entered into processor agreements with all our clients.
-The agreement ensures the clients (data controller) that CEJ (data processor) is obliged to comply with the rules on the processing of personal data.
+CEJ has made agreements about data processing with all our clients.
+The agreements ensure our clients (data controllers) that CEJ (data processor) is obliged to comply with the conditions in processing of personal data.

 Why CEJ processes personal data

 We process a variety of personal data to manage and operate the properties and residences in accordance with the management agreement.
-We also do this to comply with the law and our contract with you.
-We have your contact details so we can communicate with you, and we know your heating consumption in order to administrate heating expenses for the whole property.
-We ask you for your Danish CPR number if we e.g. need to pay your directors’ remunerations or return a deposit to your Nemkonto.
+We do this to comply with the law and our contract with you.
+We store your contact information so we can communicate with you.
+Furthermore, we store information about your heating consumption in order to administrate heating expenses for the whole property.
+We ask you for your Danish civil registration number (CPR) if we e.g. need to pay you a board fee or return a deposit to your Nemkonto.

-Regarding employees (property caretakers), we process data to manage the employment relationship, meet legal requirements, pay wages and indemnities, apply for reimbursement, etc.
+Regarding employees (property caretakers), we process data to manage the terms of employment, meet legal requirements, pay wages and indemnities, apply for reimbursement, etc.

 We only collect and process necessary and relevant personal data.
-In fact, we want to limit the amount of personal data we collect, so we delete it if we don’t need it.
+We limit the amount of personal data we collect and delete data we no longer need.

-If we need to use personal data for a purpose other than that for which it was originally collected, you will be informed and may be asked to give your consent.
+If we need to use personal data for a purpose other than that for which it was originally collected, you will be informed and requested to consent to the new processing of your data.

 Data collection